-In general, during whole Baltic TRAM project the most applications were sent from Finland (n=17).
+The project cooperation area covers 9 countries: Germany, Poland, Lithuania, Latvia, Estonia, Finland, Sweden, Denmark and France which is outside of the consortium, but is the partner in this project.
+The project lasted for almost two years, it started in March 2016 and was ran until beginning of 2019.
+In general, during whole Baltic TRAM project the most applications were sent from Finland - 17.
 From Poland 14 applications were sent.
-On the third position with number of sent application (n=8) was Estonia.
-One application less (n= 7) was sent from 3 countries: Germany, Lithuania and Sweden.
-Four applications were received from Latvia, two from Denmark and one form France.
-In total, the Baltic TRAM partners received 68 applications from many different sectors.
+On the third position with number of sent application 8 was Estonia.
+One application less - 7 were sent from 3 countries: Germany, Lithuania and Sweden.
+Four application were received from Latvia, two from Denmark and one form France.
+In total the Baltic TRAM partners received 68 applications from many different sectors.
 All the data you can see on the graph below.
 [1]